-Resulting from it, earlier this year the collective published a compilation which is the vital cultural evidence of an audible debt to Twentieth Century Soviet avant-garde traditions, the clamour of heavy industry and the obsessive rhythms of a factory floor.
-The compilation has also Sci-Fi/technological influence, as an evidence of Russian science and technology prominence.
+Resulting from it earlier this year, the collective published a compilation which is the vital cultural evidence of an audible debt to Twentieth Century Soviet avant-garde traditions, the clamour of heavy industry and the obsessive rhythms of a factory floor.
+The compilation has also Sci-Fi/technological influence as evidence of Russian science and technology prominence.

 More recently, just a few days ago, Zabelin released his first solo album, Rhizome (Resonance Moscow, 2019), which attempts to musically grasp and visualize the unseizable: the invisible and absolute absence of the self.
-‘Emptiness’ with complex generative patterns and brute abstract melodies paint brittle contours around harrowing empty spaces.
+‘Emptiness’ with complex generative patterns and brute abstract melodies, paints brittle contours around harrowing empty spaces.
+Nikita Zabelin is an example of contemporary art and music in Moscow, and he evidences the differences between Eastern and Western cultures.

-I grew up in Yekaterinburg, in the Russian Urals, in the 90s.
-When I was 4 my country collapsed.
-Poverty, gangs, heroin, chaos this is what I was surrounded with.
-Fortunately, my parents were young and quite flexible to adjust themselves to this “new order”.
-They were 18 when I was born.
-So all this social communication skill and interest to music I got from them.
-I had a good mix of Barry White, Louis Armstrong (papa side) and Trance, Speed Garage, Techno (mama side).
-My grandma was a tailor and we shared one room.
-Every morning I woke up with the sound of a sewing machine.
-We still have a collection of model cars 1:43 of my grandpa counted a couple of thousands of cars and he was deep into the engineering of different kind of electrical devices.
+I had a good mix of Barry White, Louis Armstrong (papa’s side), Trance, Speed Garage, and Techno (mama’s side).
+My grandma was a tailor, and we shared one room.
+Every morning I woke up to the sound of a sewing machine.
+We still have a collection of model cars 1:43.
+My grandpa counted a couple of thousands of cars, and he was deep into the engineering of different kinds of electrical devices.
 Besides that, he could speak several foreign languages.
 While total madness occupied the streets in my home, I was surrounded by sounds, colours, textures, small details and very nice stuff.
-I think this mix still boil in my head.
-This aggressive dark and fragile bright sides of me you can discover in my work.
+I think this mix still boils in my head.
+You know these aggressive, dark, and fragile bright sides of me you can discover in my work.

-How was the Resonance Collective incepted and what are its main aims?
+How was the Resonance Collective incepted, and what are its main aims?

-After 15 years of research, I developed this platform that let local musicians being noticed; sure money would help to do it faster and bigger but the most important thing here is quality and this you cannot buy.
+After 15 years of research, I developed this platform that let local musicians be noticed; sure, money would help to do it faster and bigger, but the most important thing here is quality, and this you cannot buy.
 Only knowledge and experience will help.
-So what we have now, in the end, is the strong system that connects us as Resonance Moscow with artists, audience, promoters, labels and clubs… communication is the key to let the music be free.
-This is exactly what industry is against of cuz this will destroy it.
+So what we have now, in the end, is the strong system that connects us as Resonance Moscow with artists, audiences, promoters, labels and clubs… communication is the key to letting the music be free.
+This is exactly what the industry is against of cuz this will destroy it.

 You’ve recently published a compilation “dedicated to new electronic music from Russia and the surrounding post-Soviet nations.” what have been the biggest challenges for electronic music producers in the post-soviet era?

 The biggest challenge is still here.
-To find out what is exactly electronic music in the post-soviet era and what is the difference between all of us who grew up here.
+To find out what is exactly electronic music in the post-soviet era and what the difference is between all of us who grew up here.
 Politics, police, church all this will be gone one day.
 But music will live forever cuz it’s not something you listening on iTunes or buy in a record store.
 Music is a common language for all of the universe.
-I’m sure I’m right even having no knowledge about physics or space.
-Music is the universe and we are the resonance)))
+I’m sure I’m right, even having no knowledge about physics or space.
+Music is the universe, and we are the resonance.

 Could you tell us about your TESLA project?

-I had a wish to shift the focus from the musical side more towards the conceptual one and directly approach some forces of nature, in this case — electricity, in order to gain new experience.
-Among other things, it still had to be atmospheric – so I decided to involve my good old friends, Kira and Vitya of Skotoboinya Promo, in organizing the event, because they are professionals in creating an atmosphere, we all know this from their multiple past events.
+I had the wish to shift the focus from the musical side more towards the conceptual one and directly approach some forces of nature, in this case — electricity, in order to gain new experiences.
+Among other things, it still had to be atmospheric – so I decided to involve my good old friends, Kira and Vitya of Skotoboinya Promo, in organizing the event because they are professionals in creating an atmosphere; we all know this from their multiple past events.

-Kira and Vitya were engaged in setting up and running the light, because they wanted to create not just some atmosphere, but a unique atmosphere, unforgettable for you.
+Kira and Vitya were engaged in setting up and running the light because they wanted to create not just some atmosphere but a unique atmosphere unforgettable for you.
 They supported that evening and created a natural feeling.
 We all wanted to bring people closer to some kind of post-apocalyptic feeling, even a virtual feeling.

-With TESLA we started studying the moment of post-Internet space in its new stage of development.
+With TESLA, we started studying the moment of post-Internet space in its new stage of development.
 For us, this is the main topic, in which we did not immerse you deeply, but rather we concentrated on an interesting music program that was specially prepared, where the source of audio was Tesla coils, the sound produced by open electricity, the whole atmosphere was be filled with interesting lighting solutions that emphasized the basic emotion that we were trying to convey.

-And, of course, I would like to mention the warm-up performance of Phurpa, a group of Tibetan throat singing professionals.
+And, of course, I would like to mention the warm-up performance of Phurpa, a group of Tibetan throat-singing professionals.
 The idea of their participation in this project came about because it is necessary to prepare listeners for a serious tactile, emotional and even physical feeling of interaction with the coils because it is a strong, impressive thing that will not leave anyone indifferent.

-People even felt with their nose how the oxygen was burning, the ozone layer.
-We considered the project to be unique and first of its kind in the context of electronic music.
-I’d like to underline that in this show, I am not the centre of attention in any case; I shift the focus to some kind of collective experience in which I participate along with all the spectators))).
+People even felt with their noses how the oxygen was burning the ozone layer.
+We considered the project to be unique and the first of its kind in the context of electronic music.
+I’d like to underline that in this show, I am not the centre of attention in any case; I shift the focus to some kind of collective experience in which I participate along with all the spectators.

 I think the electricity itself.
 I see electricity as a source of information and information as a source of everything.
-With my hands, I control something very powerful almost endless.
+With my hands, I control something very powerful, almost endless.
 It’s like surfing.
-When you first time ride a wave you feel like Jesus walking on water))
+When you first time ride a wave, you feel like Jesus walking on water))

 The virtual and the real world are so close to each other like never before.
 We are in front of a completely new era.
 You remember the difference between classic art and contemporary art.
-Classic art used images of the world around, contemporary is about to imagine a new world and now we can create and live in this new world with no boundaries.
+Classic art used images of the world around us, contemporary is about imagining a new world, and now we can create and live in this new world with no boundaries.
 I call it post-internet cuz we take some virtual world and make it real.

-Many architects go to Russia to make their projects come true cuz they simply cannot do it in their own countries – too many restrictions, too much bureaucracy.
-Sure this is historical context.
+Many architects go to Russia to make their projects come true cuz they simply cannot do it in their own countries – too many restrictions and too much bureaucracy.
+Sure, this is historical context.
 In the last 100 years, our country collapsed three times.
-We live the present.
-Tomorrow never comes and if you need something do it yourself.
-I think these are main aspects of Russians that differ us from Europe and some of the rest of the world.
-On one hand, it’s good, on the another can be bad, but it’s how it is))).
+We live in the present.
+Tomorrow never comes, and if you need something, do it yourself.
+I think these are the main aspects of Russians that differiante us from Europe and some of the rest of the world.
+On one hand, it’s good; on the other can be bad, but it’s how it is.

 Where would you like to see taking your work into?